 And there you have it.
 Accept the things you cannot change, fill your driving time with brain stimulation, let someone else get between you, and stay curious.
 Until the next trip.
 Bon voyage!

 PS: My astute husband has worked out that you will not be fooled my clever use of he/she/they and his/her/their in Things You Need Number One.
 MLH wants you to know that the only reason he is so obsessive about packing the car is that when I do it he cannot find anything, nor can I remember where I stashed the bottle opener/bear spray, and this is incredibly annoying.
-He acknowledges, however, that contrary to the norm, I am right on this point; people don’t change when they get in a car and drive.
+He acknowledges, however, that I am right on this point; people don’t change when they get in a car and drive.
 It is indisputable that over thirty-one years of living together, I could never remember where I put things in the house, either.